Protecting American Samoa's Coral Reefs One Rain Garden at a Time

 To help tackle the issue, NOAA and local partners are training residents in Tutuila on how to properly install rain gardens to filter stormwater runoff before it enters a coral reef area.

 Click through the images below to see how a community came together to reduce pollution from the land and conserve their coral reefs!

-Partners include: NOAA coral Reef Conservation Program, Horsley Witten Group, American Samoa Coral Reef Advisory Group, Faga’alu Village mayor, Land Grant, and Samoa Maritime.
+Partners include: NOAA Coral Reef Conservation Program, National Fish and Wildlife Foundation, Horsley Witten Group, American Samoa Coral Reef Advisory Group, Faga'alu Village, Land Grant, and Samoa Maritime Company.

 Photo 1/6 : American Samoa is home to diverse and beautiful coral reef ecosystems that protect the territory's coasts and play an important cultural role.
 Land-based sources of pollution, such as polluted stormwater runoff, can have negative impacts on coral reefs and the marine life they support.
 Photo: NOAA

 Photo 2/6 : Rain gardens are landscaped depressions designed to absorb stormwater runoff from rooftops, driveways, roads, parking lots, and compacted lawns.
 Photo: NOAA

 Photo 3/6 : Teams of specialists met with community members for a two-day rain garden installation clinic.
 The workshop included a rain garden 101 classroom session on everything from site selection and design to installation and maintenance.
 Photo: NOAA